Big-Fig/Fediverse.app/README.md

 By default Flutter project config it should use version from `pubspec.yaml`, However, sometimes it causes strange iOS build errors(version not changed but should).

-So, Fedi requires manual increase version code & name in `Runner` and `Share Extension` targets.
+So, Fedi requires a manual increase version code & name in `Runner` and `Share Extension` targets.

 #### Receiving share intents & ShareExtension

-XCode project have additional ShareExtension module required by [`receive_sharing_intent`](https://pub.dev/packages/receive_sharing_intent) to handle income share events.
+XCode project has additional ShareExtension module required by [`receive_sharing_intent`](https://pub.dev/packages/receive_sharing_intent) to handle income share events.
-It also important to add `Target` and `ShareExtension` to same group ID.
+It also important to add `Target` and `ShareExtension` to the same group ID.

 ## 3rd Party

-* `assets/server_list.txt` taken from [tateisu/SubwayTooter](https://github.com/tateisu/SubwayTooter)
+* Original `assets/server_list.txt` taken from [tateisu/SubwayTooter](https://github.com/tateisu/SubwayTooter)